kmanalo/IntroHPC/_episodes/13-modules.md

 ## Installing software of our own

->The following tutorial is from our HOWTO guide on our website.
-While we are MARCC, OSC has a great set of tutorial materials,
+>While we are serving MARCC, Ohio Supercomputer Center (OSC) has a great set of tutorial materials,
 >please have a look at [https://www.osc.edu/resources/getting_started/howto](https://www.osc.edu/resources/getting_started/howto)
 >
 {: .callout}